Ripple Out

 Suitable when You have a regular income sufficient to make meaningful monthly payments but cannot clear the debt in full.
 Total unsecured debt is typically above £10,000.
 You want to avoid bankruptcy and retain assets such as a home where possible.

 Key considerations IVAs are arranged through Insolvency Practitioners, who charge fees from the payments you make.
-Free debt advisers can help you understand whether an IVA is genuinely the most appropriate option before you commit.
+Free debt advisers can help you understand whether an IVA is the most appropriate option before you commit.
 Some commercial IVA firms have a financial interest in recommending IVAs over alternatives, whereas a free debt charity has no such interest.

 Bankruptcy